 - a structured approach to communicating the need for investment, identifying benefits and organisation responsibilities

-- a consistent terminology & benefits categorisation
+- consistent terminology and benefits categories

-Who is the Benefits Realisation Management Framework for?
+The Benefits Realisation Management Framework is for:

-What is in it for me?
+What's in it for me?

 The Benefits Realisation Management Framework can help to:

-- build a business case
+- develop a business case

-- improve the chances of successful business change by focusing on final outcomes
+- improve the chances of successful business change

 A number of templates have been developed to support the framework.